Electrochemical Weld Cleaning – The Fastest and Safest Way to Clean Stainless Steel Welds

-Preparation of metal surfaces for welding leaves them exposed to different atmospheric elements like oxygen and humidity which creates perfect conditions for rusting.
+The preparation of metal surfaces for welding leaves them exposed to different atmospheric elements like oxygen and humidity which creates perfect conditions for rusting.

-This is why weld cleaning (and polishing) is crucial for the preservation of strength, shape and other properties of steel structures.
+This is why weld cleaning (and polishing) is crucial for the preservation of strength, shape, and other properties of steel structures.
 Increased durability and attractive appearance of metal surfaces are additional benefits of the cleaning process.

 Types of Weld Cleaning

 Mechanical weld cleaning includes the use of grinding machines and abrasives to remove the upper layer from the metal surface where rust and other imperfections are formed.
 This process is time-consuming and rarely achieves clean results with the necessary aesthetic value.